-Sustainable development requirements may also increase the Company's disclosure and reporting obligations.
-Failure to implement detailed and solid data gathering and analysis processes with effective controls could impact the Company's ability to provide accurate, complete and timely reporting.
+Emerging ESG regulations and standards may also increase the Company's disclosure and reporting obligations.
+Failure to implement detailed and solid data gathering and analysis processes with effective controls to comply with regulations and expectations of stakeholders, could impact the Company's ability to provide accurate, complete, reliable and timely reporting.